laminas/automatic-releases/README.md

    please use a dedicated GPG subkey for this purpose.
 Unsigned releases are not supported, and won't be supported.
  * `ORGANIZATION_ADMIN_TOKEN` - if you use the file from [`examples/.github/workflows/release-on-milestone-closed.yml`](examples/.github/workflows/release-on-milestone-closed.yml),
-   then you have to provide a `ORGANIZATION_ADMIN_TOKEN`, which is a github token with administrative rights over your organisation.
+   then you have to provide a `ORGANIZATION_ADMIN_TOKEN`, which is a github token with administrative rights over your organisation (issued by a user that has administrative rights over your project).
    This is required for the `laminas:automatic-releases:switch-default-branch-to-next-minor` command, because [changing default branch of a repository currently requires administrative token rights](https://developer.github.com/v3/repos/#update-a-repository).
    You can generate a token from your [personal access tokens page](https://github.com/settings/tokens/new).